dedo94/Domitilla/README.md

 ## Example

-Select "compose.gv" and "parallel.gv" leave the example node given in the text area and click on syncronization.
+SYNCHRONIZATION: Select "compose.gv" and "parallel.gv" leave the example node given in the text area and click on syncronization.
 The result will be a simple fusion of the decribed node.

-## Known Issue
+## Known Issue/Bugs or Missing Function

-- The file selection popup has bad color and make hard to read the file inside. (solved but tested only on macOs)
 - MULTIPLEX button it has no function yet.

 ## Release History

+* 2.0.1
+    * CHANGE: better path handling function
+    * CHANGE: graphic bug in UI solved
 * 2.0.0
     * CHANGE: restyled graphic interface written using KIVY library
     * CHANGE: cross platform support